Win a 6 month supply of Huggies!

 Sorting out maternity leave (sometimes known as parental leave or paternity leave for some dads out there) can be daunting for both parents-to-be and their employers.
 Remember, you are legally entitled to paid maternity so long as you meet the simple criteria.
 Knowing exactly where you stand and what steps to take and when to take them, will make you feel comfortable talking to your employers about maternity leave.

-This is set to change from 1st April 2015 as in the 2014 Budget, the Government announced an extension of paid parental leave of an additional four weeks, starting with a two-week extension from 1 April 2015, and another two weeks from 1 April 2016.
-They also plan to extend eligibility of paid parental leave to caregivers other than parents and to extend parental leave payments to people in less-regular jobs or who recently changed jobs.
+This extension from 14 weeks, prior to 1 April 2015, is one of two steps to extend the paid parental leave to 18 weeks by 1 April 2016.
+The NZ Government also plan to extend eligibility of paid parental leave to caregivers other than parents and to extend parental leave payments to people in less-regular jobs or who recently changed jobs.

 For more details, see the release Government to boost parental leave provisions by Minster of Labour, Hon Simon Bridges.